godotengine/godot-docs/classes/class_tilemap.rst

 Optionally, the tile can also be flipped, transposed, or given autotile coordinates.

-Note that data such as navigation polygons and collision shapes are not immediately updated for performance reasons.
+**Note:** Data such as navigation polygons and collision shapes are not immediately updated for performance reasons.

 If you need these to be immediately updated, you can call :ref:`update_dirty_quadrants<class_TileMap_method_update_dirty_quadrants>`.